whylabs/whylogs/examples/flask_sklearn_example/readme.md

 __Download IRIS dataset.__

-1. Configure kaggle credentials with the following instructions: https://github.com/Kaggle/kaggle-api#api-credentials
+1. Configure kaggle credentials with the following instructions: [Configure Kaggle API Credentials](https://github.com/Kaggle/kaggle-api#api-credentials)
-2. Run download_iris.sh
+2. Run `download_iris.sh`

 __Train an SVM classifier__

 1. Configure dependencies in an environment (e.g. can use conda).
-2. Run train.py.
+2. Run `train.py`.

-__Note__: To be able to run __train.py__ you need to install kaggle.
+__Note__: To be able to run __train.py__ you need to install kaggle (`pip install kaggle`).

 ### 5. Build a docker image

-The whole API is packaged using Docker.
+The whole API is being packaged using Docker.
 To build the docker image that contains all your app needs to run without problems, run the following command:

 ```bash
 docker build --build-arg PYTHON_VERSION=3.7 -t whylabs-flask .